 - Component 1 'Theatre Workshop' Students select a text set by the examination board to 're-interpret'; this means students take 30-70% of the original text and produce a new piece of Drama in a style and genre not originally intended.
 The 're-interpretation' piece must also be based on the ideas of a chosen practitioner or theatre company.
 Students perform their final piece in front of an audience. - Component 2 'Text in Action' Students create and perform two pieces of theatre in front of a visiting examiner.
 The first piece is a devised piece based on a stimuli set by the examination board and in relation to a practitioner or theatre company.
 The second piece is a performance from a play which links to the stimuli, but is from a different genre or performance style (to the devised piece). - Component 3 'Text in Performance' Sections A and B: Students explore two complete play texts from the perspectives of actor, director and designer, to respond to questions based on performance, rehearsal and realising a text in performance through visual and aural elements.
-Play text one is Ibsen's 'Hedda Gabler' and play text two, Dario Fo's 'Accidental Death of an Anarchist'.
+The two set texts are "Machinal" by Sophie Treadwell and "Love & Information" by Caryl Churchill.

 If you are excited about the world of theatre and are dedicated to acting, then you will enjoy this course.
 There is a strong emphasis on practical acting methods and opportunities to develop skills in creativity and performance.
 You will explore existing practitioners as well as developing your own technique through group pieces and live performance.
-You will also need to have confidence in yourself as an actor and you will be given the opportunity to participate in a range of practical acting workshops to develop skills and acting techniques.
+You will also need to have confidence in yourself as an actor and you will be given the opportunity to participate in a range of practical acting workshops and the school play to develop skills and acting techniques.